Skip to Content

 Why don’t we share more DNA with our aunts and uncles?

-If our aunt or uncle is descended from both of our grandparents, why don’t we share more DNA with them than just 19-33%?
+If our relative is a full-aunt or full-uncle, descended from both of our grandparents, why don’t we share more DNA with them than just 19-33%?
 If they are full siblings of our parents, don’t they share the same DNA?

 The reason that we only share between 1300-2300 centimorgans with our parents’ siblings is because siblings don’t share 100% of their DNA with each other.